 Guests Want Convenience

-Most airports allow you to either check in online or go to kiosks where passengers can do it themselves and print out baggage tags without needing staff help.
-In many restaurants, from high-end to fast food like McDonald’s, you can place your orders and pay via a tablet or kiosk.
+Guests want the check-in experience to be quick and painless.
+Most airports allow you to check in online or go to kiosks where passengers can do it themselves and print out baggage tags without needing staff help.
+In many fast-food restaurants, you can place your orders and pay via a tablet or kiosk.
 In cinemas, you can buy or collect tickets at a digital kiosk.

-Guests want that same kind of seamless, technology-driven check-in at hotels - staff should be there for rapport and relationship building.
-Guests want the check-in experience to be quick and painless.
+Guests want that same kind of seamless, technology-driven, contactless experience in the hotel industry, especially as contactless hospitality becomes more and more prevalent.
 Whether it’s checking in at an automated kiosk by scanning a QR code or ordering room service on a tablet, there’s no need to stand in a queue or have to leave your room to order food.
-People want an easy and smooth experience.
-Tech allows this to happen.
+Hotel guests want an easy and smooth experience.
+Technology allows this to happen in the hospitality industry.